joelvaneenwyk/huginn-wiki/Creating-a-new-agent.md

 # Options

-Agents are configured with a JSON structure from the user, symbolized and accessible via `options`.
+Agents are configured with a JSON structure from the user, accessible raw via `options` and available with [Liquid](http://liquidmarkup.org/) interpolation performed in `interpolated`.
 You should define a method called `default_options` that returns an example default configuration for your type of Agent.
 Additionally, you should define a method called `validate_options` that performs Rails validation on the contents of `options`, if any fields are required.
+You generally don't want to look at `interpolated` within `validate_options`.
 For example:

     def default_options
       { 'zipcode' => '94103' }